North of Boston/Merrimack Valley welcome guests to rest in the lap of history

 Luxury and comfort in an historic setting!

 The Harbor Light Inn, among the Ten Most Romantic Inns in America, is set in one of America’s Ten Most Beautiful Small Towns.
-Near the harbor district and the birthplace of the US Navy, the Inn is a composite of two Federalist mansions joined together.
-Luxurious rooms are equipped with private baths, DVD players and WIFI with fireplaces, Jacuzzi’s and additional amenities available for your comfort and pleasure.
+Near the harbor district and the birthplace of the Navy, the Inn consists of two Federalist mansions joined together.
+Luxurious rooms are equipped with private baths, DVD players, WIFI, fireplaces, Jacuzzis and additional amenities for your comfort and pleasure.
 An extensive continental breakfast buffet is included along with afternoon tea, coffee and cordials.
-The inn’s own popular Tavern serves fine wines, beers and cordials and local favorites like chowder, crab cakes, shrimp, and grilled panini.
+The inn’s popular Tavern serves fine wines, beers and cordials and local favorites like chowder, crab cakes, shrimp, and grilled panini.
 Within short walking distance, you’ll find shops, galleries, art organizations, museums and historic buildings and sites and a wide variety of casual and fine dining establishments.